Intern-S1-MO: Long-horizon Reasoning Agent for Olympiad?Level Mathematical Problem Solving

 Proprietary LRMs \citep{openai_imo,gemini_imo} have reported impressive results on the International Mathematical Olympiad 2025 (IMO2025) problems, yet the research community lacks access to their methodologies and models.
-In this work, we present \methodname{}, a math reasoning agent framework unconstrained by context length, which solves complex reasoning problems through hierarchical decomposition.
-This strategy closely aligns with human problem-solving patterns. \methodname{} achieves unlimited exploration capability through lemma memory management.
-Specifically, after each single-round reasoning, the agent compresses its current reasoning history into concise sub-lemmas with a structured memory repository, which enables the agent to recover historical exploration outcomes in subsequent steps.
-We furthermore design process verification and revision mechanisms to certify the quality of the lemma repository.
-Notably, \methodname{} enables adaptive control of its reasoning budget: it initiates multi-round exploration only for challenging tasks, ensuring efficient resource allocation.
+In this work, we present \methodname{}, a math reasoning agent framework that extends the effective reasoning horizon beyond a single context window through hierarchical decomposition.
+This strategy closely aligns with human problem-solving patterns. \methodname{} supports repeated exploration through lemma memory management.
+Specifically, after each single-round reasoning step, the agent compresses its current reasoning history into concise sub-lemmas in a structured memory repository, enabling it to recover historical exploration outcomes in subsequent steps.
+We furthermore design process verification and revision mechanisms to improve the reliability of the lemma repository.
+The framework supports configurable reasoning budgets, allowing additional rounds to be allocated to challenging tasks.